Date(s) - Tuesday, April 6th

 12:00 pm CDT - 1:00 pm CDT

-The Tucson Jewish History Museum & Holocaust History Center is located in northern Arizona about 65 miles from Mexico.
+The Tucson Jewish History Museum & Holocaust History Center is located in southern Arizona about 65 miles from Mexico.
 ASYLUM/ASILO, currently featured in their Contemporary Human Rights Gallery, seeks to weave a dialogue from the personal histories of individuals who have fled horrific situations in their home countries only to face an asylum system on the US-Mexico border turned into chaos by the government’s own making.

 Paired with CLAMOR IN THE DESERT / CLAMOR EN EL DESIERTO, a Sukkah installation by Argentina-based artist Mirta Kupferminc in collaboration with LABA: A Laboratory for Jewish Culture which is part of the national project, “Dwelling in a Time of Plagues,” a Council of American Jewish Museums’ new outdoor art initiative.

 Virtually tour these timely, poignant exhibits, rooted within this Tucson venue’s borderlands context.

 This program will be shown via Zoom, please register to receive the full login information.

 – Nonmembers $10 | BECOME A MEMBER AND SAVE